 Determining Elevation (change from using co-registered DEM)

-Due to the “walk-a-line” process of step 7) of the previous procedure, the location of an elevation requested could reside outside of the co-registered DEM used in creating the L1T.
-To account for this, the unresampled DEM and DEM geomgrid used to resample the DEM can be used to map points from these points outside of the L1T geographic extent to that within the unresampled DEM.
-Since the unresampled DEM should extend outside the boundary of the L1T, this will allow the retrieval of elevations outside the product image extent.
+Due to the “walk-a-line” process of step 7) of the previous procedure, the location of an elevation requested could reside outside of the co-registered DEM used in creating the L1TP.
+To account for this, the unresampled DEM and DEM geomgrid (used to resample the DEM) are used for terrain occlusion calculations instead of the co-registered DEM.
+Since the unresampled DEM should extend outside the boundary of the L1TP, this will allow the retrieval of elevations outside the product image extent.